This is my hands-on review of the Renogy 100 Watt Monocrystalline Solar Panel.

 Upon arrival, I took the panel out of the box and gave it a quick rundown.
 It arrived well-packaged and in good condition.
 The box was sturdy and the panel was well protected.

 The first things that stood out to me were its size and weight.
 It was noticeably smaller and lighter than other 100 watt panels I’ve used.
 I also liked its thick frame.
+Because this is a monocrystalline panel, its cells have a black hue rather than the blue hue of polycrystalline panels.
+As silly as it is, I must say I prefer black.

 Everything looked in order, so I took it outside for some multimeter testing.